shamim0754/Java8/readme.md

 ### Lambda Expression ###
-Provides the implementation of Functional interface(have only one method).Previously it is done by annomous class
+Provides the implementation of Functional interface(have only one method) nicer way .Previously it is done by annomous class

 ```java
 package com.javaaround;